Dassault launches 10X 'flying penthouse' jet, yours for $75 million

-Aerospace & DefenseDassault launches 10X 'flying penthouse' jet, yours for $75 million

-Dassault Aviation (AVMD.PA) launched a new long-range "flying penthouse" on Thursday in a bid to challenge rivals serving the ultra-wealthy and heads of state at the top end of the luxury jet market.
+PARIS (Reuters) - Dassault Aviation launched a new long-range “flying penthouse” on Thursday in a bid to challenge rivals serving the ultra-wealthy and heads of state at the top end of the luxury jet market.

 Despite the coronavirus pandemic and chronic volatility in demand for smaller business jets, the market for the industry’s largest models has been propelled by the rising wealth of Asia.